 There are no rules about scale, # of colors, motifs etc – It’s all subjective.

 Could you tell us a bit about your experience with tabletop buyers and what they are looking for?

 If there’s one piece of feedback I’ve gotten season after season for tabletop it’s that people prefer white space in the design for eating food.
 French Bull follows its own approach to pattern application and it has worked both for and against me.

-What are some ways a designer could distinguish themselves to buyers in this market?
+What are some ways a designer could distinguish themselves when launching a brand?